PFarnault/TexView/README.md

 # TexView
 ## Overview
 A python tool to automate the generation of a .tex file from an input folder containing several files to help with quick visualization of outputs.
-Currently support .tex, .pdf, .png, .txt, .jpg, .jpeg, and .eps.
+Currently supports .tex, .pdf, .png, .txt, .jpg, .jpeg, and .eps.

 ## Description
 Not that this package was developed using the conda distribution, adjust conda-related command to your own distribution.